jj1bdx/luatrek/doc/manual/bsdtrek-memo.md

 * Command cancellation patterns should be defined

 ## Exception catch on the game main program

+* Lua xpcall() with debug.traceback() is chosen for catching the general errors and game-ending exeptions

+### Thoughts on exeption handling

 * Do we need setjmp()/longjmp() just for restarting a game?
 I don't think so.
 The longjmp() calls are only used to notify end of the game and jump back to the main.c loop from lose() in lose.c, myreset() in play.c, and win() in win.c.
 Terminating the game altogether in the three cases will eliminate the need for the setjmp()/longjmp() pairs.
 * Removing the "Another Game" loop will be the simplest solution.